lowlighter/libs/xml/README.md

 </root>
 ```

-Note that also you can theorethically use internal properties we strongly advise against it currently.
-Supporting `~children` might be added in the future ([#57](https://github.com/lowlighter/libs/issues/57)) for mixed content support, but its behavior is not defined yet.
-Setting
+Note that while you can theorethically use internal API properties, we strongly advise against it currently.
+Supporting `~children` might be added in the future ([#57](https://github.com/lowlighter/libs/issues/57)) for mixed content, but its behavior is not well defined yet.
-`~name` manually might lead to unexpected behaviors.
+Setting `~name` manually might lead to unexpected behaviors, especially if it differs from the parent key.

 ## 📜 License and credits